JLINC DID Method Specification

 The next inception step depends on whether the DID document is being sent directly to the storage from where it will be made available, i.e. the DID controller is acting as their own agent, or alternatively the DID document is being transmitted to an agent for storage and retrieval.

-If the DID controller is acting as their own agent, then they must implement whatever procedure is required to create and/or update documents on the desired storage resource (e.g. IPFS or Ceramic).
+If the DID controller is acting as their own agent, then they must include a signing public key in the document, and implement whatever procedure is required to create and/or update documents on the desired storage resource, and form the URL portion of the DID to point to the resolver address.

 If the controller is acting via an agent, the agent MUST implement the following procedure.